EPiCS/fpga-heater/README.md

-= Efficient Heater Cores for Xilinx Virtex FPGAs
+# Efficient Heater Cores for Xilinx Virtex FPGAs

-Please refer to the (project website)[http://www.epics-project.eu/fpga-heater] for more information on this project and a user manual.
+Please refer to the [project website](http://www.epics-project.eu/fpga-heater) for more information on this project and a user manual.